DRC

 The G-EthicalEval further states that it is advisable to establish an informed consent process for communities and individual participants early in the research process or authorization, which should take into account the legitimate decision-making processes of communities at all stages of the process.

-According to the FamilyCode, the age of majority is 18 years old in the Democratic Republic of the Congo.
+According to the FamilyCodeMemo, the age of majority is 18 years old in the Democratic Republic of the Congo (DRC).

 The G-EthicalEval recommends that children be included in the decision to participate in research based on their physical, psychological, and social developmental abilities.
-In addition, the G-EthicalEval requires principal investigators (PIs) to work in accordance with the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (DRC-3).
-DRC-3 states that when a clinical trial includes minors, the minor should be informed about the trial to the extent compatible with his or her understanding and, if capable, he or she should sign and personally date the written informed consent.
+In addition, the G-EthicalEval requires principal investigators (PIs) to work in accordance with the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (DRC-3), which states that when a clinical trial includes minors, the minors should be informed about the trial to the extent compatible with their understanding and, if capable, should sign and personally date the written informed consent.

 Assent Requirements